Psychology approach

 Evaluating technology on compassion

-To be able to quantitatively assess to what extent technology is perceived in later design and evaluation tasks as compassionate we are working on the development of a ‘Compassionate Technology Scale’.
-Items for this scale will be drafted based on current scientific literature on the elements of compassion.
-Through qualitative research, we will test this item sample with clients, therapists, and eHealth developers, to see which items they find important, valuable and understandable.
-Based on this, we will select items for our scale, and test these items quantitatively on validity and reliability with a larger sample.
-Finally, construct validity will be studied with relevant constructs from behavior change models such as acceptance, motivation, support and engagement.
+To be able to quantitatively assess to what extent technology is perceived in later design and evaluation tasks as compassionate we have developed the ‘Compassionate Technology Scale’.
+Items for this scale were drafted based on current scientific literature on the elements of compassion.
+Through qualitative research, we have evaluated the item sample with clients, therapists, and eHealth developers, to see which items they find important, valuable and understandable.
+Based on this, we selected items for our scale, and tested these items quantitatively on validity and reliability with a larger sample.

 New blended treatment way of working centered on compassion